file transfer

 Using only a GUI, you can efficiently integrate with external systems and data, or automate data processing.
 You can connect files to applications or databases, and return the processing results as needed.
 You can also automate the processes that occur before and after sending and receiving file transfer, and automate the processing of Excel files that arrive as email attachments.

-"MFT" enables file sharing with a wide variety of environments
+"MFT" enables file transfer with a wide variety of environments.

 Related terms: MFT(Manager File Transfer)